junxit/us-congress-bills-116/bill.md

   - **(5)** Technological and other infrastructure needs to improve timeliness of diagnosis and short- and long-term follow-up for infants identified through newborn screening and improve public health surveillance.
   - **(6)** Current and future communication and educational needs for priority stakeholders and the public to promote understanding and knowledge of a modernized newborn screening system with an emphasis on evolving communication channels and messaging.
   - **(7)** The extent to which newborn screening yields better data on the disease prevalence for screened conditions and improves long-term outcomes for those identified through newborn screening, including existing systems supporting such data collection and recommendations for systems that would allow for improved data collection.
+  - **(8)** The impact on newborn morbidity and mortality in States that adopt newborn screening tests included on the uniform panel.
+- **(b)** *Public stakeholder meeting* In the course of completing the study described in subsection (a), NAM or such other appropriate entity shall hold not less than one public meeting to obtain stakeholder input on the topics of such study.
-- **(b)** *Report* Not later than 18 months after the effective date of the agreement under subsection (a), such agreement shall require NAM, or such other appropriate entity, to submit to the Secretary of Health and Human Services and the appropriate committees of jurisdiction of Congress a report containing—
+- **(c)** *Report* Not later than 18 months after the effective date of the agreement under subsection (a), such agreement shall require NAM, or such other appropriate entity, to submit to the Secretary of Health and Human Services and the appropriate committees of jurisdiction of Congress a report containing—
   - **(1)** the results of the study conducted under subsection (a);
   - **(2)** recommendations to modernize the processes described in subsection (a)(1); and
   - **(3)** recommendations for such legislative and administrative action as NAM, or such other appropriate entity, determines appropriate.
-- **(c)** *Authorization of appropriations* There is authorized to be appropriated $2,000,000 for the period of fiscal years 2020 and 2021 to carry out this section.
+- **(d)** *Authorization of appropriations* There is authorized to be appropriated $2,000,000 for the period of fiscal years 2020 and 2021 to carry out this section.